 5.4.
 Comparison with larger, deep-sea turbidity current systems

 To our knowledge, only one study has provided OC balance budgets between river source and turbidity current sub-environments within a single system.
 This is the Congo River to deep-sea Fan (Baudin et al., 2020), where burial rates are calculated over centennial timescales that are comparable to the longer timescales considered in this study.
 Using a source to sink approach, Baudin et al. (2020) found that 33 to 69 % of the annual OC delivered by the Congo River is buried in the Congo turbidity current system.
-This burial efficiency is similar to, if slightly lower than, our estimate in Bute Inlet (50 to 70 %), highlighting the difficulty in closing budgets between river source and marine sinks fed by turbidity currents, particularly in open marine systems such as the Congo system (Baudin et al., 2020).
-Within these two turbidity current systems, both the Congo and Bute Inlet submarine canyon-channels show minimal long-term (> 100 year) OC accumulation (Fig. 8, Baudin et al., 2020).
+This burial efficiency is similar to, if slightly lower than, our estimate in Bute Inlet (52to 72 %), highlighting the difficulty in closing budgets between river source and marine sinks fed by turbidity currents (Baudin et al., 2020).
+Within these two turbidity current systems, both the Congo and Bute Inlet submarine canyon-channels show minimal long-term (> 100 year) OC accumulation, potentially leading to remineralization of the OC yet in small proportions in the Congo system (Rabouille et al., 2019, Baudin et al., 2020).
 We note however that under-sampling of the Congo Canyon and Channel occurred in past studies due to the difficulty with sampling sandy deposits (Baudin et al., 2020).
 This under-sampling of the canyon and channel may result in underestimation of OC burial rates in the Congo Channel, similarly to the Bute Inlet channel where only 30 cm long sediment cores could be retrieved.
 In both Congo and Bute Inlet systems, the lobe holds most of the total buried OC.

 Besides this example from the Congo system, work in Gaoping Canyon offshore Taiwan shows a terrestrial OC preservation efficiency of > 70% in marine sediments.
 The Gaoping submarine canyon is supplied by river floods (hyperpycnal) and dilute surface plumes (hypopycnal) inputs (Kao et al., 2014).
 This high OC burial efficiency results from this mountainous island being a hotspot for sediment and OC production, with frequent typhoons that deliver terrestrial OC (e.g. woody debris associated with sands) through the submarine canyon to the deep-sea (Hilton et al., 2008, West et al., 2011, Liu et al., 2016).
 Another example of high OC burial efficiency comes from the Bay of Bengal where almost no loss of OC was observed between the Ganges-Brahmaputra River inputs and the Bengal Submarine Fan (Galy et al., 2007).
 Coarse turbidity current deposits from the channel-levees of the Bengal Fan submarine system were also shown to have abundant terrestrial woody fragments throughout the last 19 My (Lee et al., 2019).
 These OC-rich turbidity current deposits are interpreted to result from high-magnitude, low-frequency events (e.g. floods, cyclones; Lee et al.; 2019).